Leadership

 Tamara White

-Tamara D. White, Ph.D. currently serves as Associate Dean of Students and Interim Director of the Cultural Center for the division of Student Affairs and Inclusive Excellence at the University of Denver.
+Tamara D. White, Ph.D. currently serves as Associate Dean of Students for the division of Student Affairs at the University of Denver.
 Dr. White formerly served as the Vice President of Enrollment Services and Student Success at Front Range Community College, the Dean of Students at the Community College of Aurora, and the Director of Admission and Access Policy for the Colorado Department of Higher Education.
 She spent most of her professional career in higher education, serving in roles in student life, multicultural affairs, leadership, and residence life.
 Dr. White earned her doctorate in higher education from the University of Denver.
 She has two children, a 19-year-old son and 16-year-old daughter.

 Michael J. LaFarr